ashejim/C964/_sources/task1.md

 Anything that describes the data.
 Histograms, scatter plots, pie charts -all the familiar descriptive statistics techniques are included.
 ML methods such as k-means clustering can also be descriptive.
 Whether a method is descriptive or non-descriptive is determined by its use.
 For example, using a regression line to describe the relationship between variables is descriptive, but using the line to predict a variable or claim a correlation between the variables exist is inferential (non-descriptive).

 Descriptive and non-descriptive methods do not need to be explicitly identified in task 2.
 The visualizations and requirements of the user application will satisfy these parts respectively.
-The distinction is only made in the approval form so we can easily identify where and how ML will be applied.
+On the approval form, the **Model** box is where you identify your ML model and how it's applied.

 ### What is a non-descriptive method?

 Anything that infers from the data, e.g., making predictions, recommendations, identifying correlations, inferring from correlations, etc. Also, see the comments above.

 Descriptive and non-descriptive methods do not need to be explicitly identified in task 2.
 The visualizations and requirements of the user application will satisfy these parts respectively.
-The distinction is only made in the approval form, so we can easily identify where and how ML will be applied.
+On the approval form, the **Model** box is where you identify your ML model and how it's applied.

 ### What is machine learning (ML)?